-The 22-year-old men from Afghanistan had been in Sid for seven months and went on game around 50 times.
+The 22-year-old men from Afghanistan had been in Sid for seven months and states that he went on game around 50 times.

 “Inside it was like a jail.”

 There were around five or six officers, all of them described as wearing an official uniform with the Croatian flag sewed on it.
 Around 11 am the people on the move were taken to jail where they had to wait until 2 pm without water, food or the possibility to use the toilet.
 In the jail an officer asked the respondent for his forename, family name and age.

 After this, he was handed out a paper written in Serbian.
 When he asked about its content, they just told him to sign it.
 When he refused, the officer beat him up and kicked him in his knees.

 “I hate you!”

 Afterwards the group of seven was deported to Serbia.
 After a three-hour walk, they arrived back to the abandoned factory in Sid at 5pm.